2023 BG Products Platinum 44k Southern Sprint Car Series

 E. A driver determined to be rough driving may be immediately suspended from the event and subject to loss of points for the event and/or fined to be determined by the series officers and the Director of competition.

 F. Any rough driving or unsportsmanlike conduct at ANY time during a series event may result in the driver and car being black-flagged, disqualified for the night and removed from the racetrack.
-The driver MAY receive a ten (10) event suspension and a fine of $500.00.
+The driver MAY receive up to a ten (10) event suspension and a fine of $500.00.
 The driver will be placed on probation for one year.
 The driver’s second offense may carry an indefinite suspension, not to be less than one (1) year from the date it was committed and fined $1,000.00.

 G. Any car failing to meet technical standards before the race can be denied permission to start the event.
 After a warning by series officials of an infraction prior to the feature event and the infraction is not corrected, the owner and driver will be subject to penalties from the event.
 Any car that becomes unsafe or a hazard while on the track will be removed from the race.